Your personal and financial details are precious - so keep them to yourself

 Common scams include unsolicited correspondence, cold calls, fake lotteries, competitions and even extortion.

-A recent study shows that almost 30% of Which? members who have been scammed said they were caught out by schemes claiming their bank accounts or computers had been compromised.
+A study in 2012 showed that almost 30% of Which? members who have been scammed said they were caught out by schemes claiming their bank accounts or computers had been compromised.

 Banking scams prove to be common.
 A typical scenario is where you might get a call from someone pretending to be from your bank saying your account has been hacked, and a courier is being sent to collect your bank cards.
 They are told to ring their bank helpline, but the scammer doesn’t hang up and plays a dial tone.
 The victim, thinking they are talking to their bank, is then asked for their PIN number, before their cards are collected.